Carolina Klüft: Personal life and profile

 She was also a member of the Swedish 4 × 100 m relay team at international competitions, and was part of the team that set the national record.

-She was particularly friendly with British rival Kelly Sotherton, and the two were often be seen chatting during competitions.
-Klüft regularly lead the other heptathletes on a lap of honor after a major competition.
+She was particularly friendly with British rival Kelly Sotherton, and the two were often seen chatting during competitions.
+Klüft regularly led the other heptathletes on a lap of honor after a major competition.
 She is often referred to by the nickname 'Carro' by people who know her.

 When not training or competing, Klüft was a student at the Linnaeus University, studying Peace and Development.
 She visited areas of Sri Lanka hit by the 2004 Indian Ocean earthquake to make a film for Swedish TV and also sponsors children in Africa.

 She was part of Reebok's "I am what I am" advertising campaign along with several other sports stars.
 She has been the focus of poster photography for Reebok, taken by celebrity photographer Jason Bell.

 Klüft was nominated for four consecutive Laureus World Sportswoman of the Year awards from 2005 to 2008.

 She had a mascot, a small stuffed toy representing Eeyore, that she took everywhere.
 Klüft claims that this was not for luck, but to remind her of her philosophy that sport is for fun.

+She participated as a celebrity dancer in Let's Dance 2025 broadcast on TV4.

-She is one of very few athletes to at some time hold all five available international titles: Olympic, World Outdoor, Regional (Europe in her case) Outdoor, World Indoor and Regional Indoor.
+She is one of very few athletes to at some time hold all five available international titles: Olympic, World Outdoor, Continental (Europe in her case) Outdoor, World Indoor and Continental Indoor.

 Career

-2002
+2002: First European heptathlon title

 Klüft was an exceptional junior athlete.
 During the 2002 World Junior Championships in Athletics, at the age of 19, she set a world junior record by scoring 6,470 points.
 She captured her first major championship title at the 2002 European Championships in Munich with a score of 6,542 points, improving the world junior record in the process.

-2003
+2003: First world heptathlon title

 A score of 4933 points secured the pentathlon title at the 2003 World Indoor Championships.
 Klüft followed this with personal bests and victories in the heptathlons in Götzis and Tallinn.

 She won her first major outdoor title, the heptathlon at the 2003 World Championships in Paris with a score of 7,001 points, ahead of Eunice Barber, who had 6,755 points.
 Klüft thus became the third woman ever to break the 7,000-point barrier in the heptathlon.
 She set six personal bests in the seven disciplines including a 1.94 m high jump and a 200 m run of 22.98 s.
 At one stage she was on the brink of elimination from the competition after overstepping on the first two of her three long jump attempts but ended up recording the best jump of the competition with 6.68 m.
 She was later awarded the Waterford Crystal European Athlete of the Year Trophy 2003.
 That same year, Klüft also received the Svenska Dagbladet Gold Medal.